kevL/yata/ReadMe.txt

 the following variables ought be respected:

-font=      a .NET string that represents the desired table-font (see 2da
+font=      a .NET string that represents the desired table-font (see Font->
-           Ops->current font string)
+           Current font string)
 font2=     a .NET string that represents a desired (usually smaller) font for
-           menus (To get a correct .NET font-string for menus, choose the font for the table and copy its string with 2da Ops->current font string, then change the table-font back to what you like and paste the copied string into Settings.Cfg "font2=".
+           menus (To get a correct .NET font-string for menus, choose the font for the table and copy its string with Font->Current font string, then change the table-font back to what you like and paste the copied string into Settings.Cfg "font2=".
 Yata must be reloaded before it will display with a changed menu-font.)